Orchestration for Open Play

 Player Check-In

-Players arrive and check in via mobile app, QR code scan, or geofence, indicating presence and readiness to play.
+Players arrive and check in via QR code scan indicating presence and readiness to play.

 Queue Management